rurumimic/my-hyper/README.md

 ## Plugins

 - [hypercwd](https://github.com/hharnisc/hypercwd): Opens new tabs with the same directory as the current tab in Hyper for OS X, Linux, and Windows
-- [hyperborder](https://github.com/webmatze/hyperborder): adds a gradient border to the Hyper terminal
 - [hyper-blink](https://github.com/amio/hyper-blink): A living cursor blinks
 - [hyperterm-cursor](https://github.com/alvaropinot/hyperterm-cursor): hyperterm-cursor a color difference cursor (at the moment)
 - [hyper-pane](https://github.com/chabou/hyper-pane): Extension for Hyper.app to enhance pane navigation.
 Navigate through panes with arrows, jump directly to a specific pane with digit, change focus on mouse hover or temporarily maximize a pane